Symfonia: History

 Commenting on the sudden end of the band in a 2013 interview, Matos said:

 [...] all of us (the other members) received an email from him [Tolkki], where he stated like, 'Look, I think Symfonia didn't reach the level that I expected it should have reached.
 Therefore, I must say to you all that there's not going to be a second album.
 Therefore, I must say to you all that there's not going to be Symfonia anymore.
 And therefore, I also would like to let you know that I'm intending to quit my musical career forever.'
 And that was wow, kind of shocking for everyone, like we didn't know what to say.
 I knew stories from Timo.
 I had been warned before, because I am friends also with the other people who have worked together with him.
 But I mean, we had been working on this Symfonia thing for over a year, and nothing really weird happened before this very day. [...] and I said to him, 'Look, I have to respect your decision.
 It's your life, it's your decision.
 I still have my solo band which I will dedicate back again.
 I will go back to it.
 The only thing I would like you to do is to justify your attitude together with the people who are already compromised with this new record and a possible new tour, because I don't think it's really fair.'

-Tolkki and Matos remained out of touch since then.
-Matos died on June 8, 2019.
+Tolkki and Matos remained out of touch until Matos died on June 8, 2019.